 Considering I tested Kin out on a Saturday night while binging Netflix and ordering Thai delivery, I wasn't exactly expecting my brain to feel too sharp and focused.
 But after doing a deep dive, I uncovered that one of the nootropics used by Kin includes GABA (ah, finally a term I recognize!), which is often used as a natural remedy to improve your sleep and mood.
 Okay, now I'm listening.
 Keep scrolling for everything else you need to know about nootropics and shop some of our favorite brands below.

 What are the benefits of taking nootropics?

 Nootropics are typically used as a supplement that can improve many aspects of your everyday life, especially when it comes to improving performance and decreasing stress.
-"Traditional Chinese Medicine has used nootropic herbs to support and optimize brain function," shares Shari.
-"Nootropics offer a range of cognitive benefits, including faster reaction time, feeling more alert, improving memory, and decreasing mental fatigue and fog.
-Some nootropics are also adaptogenic, meaning they help your body manage stress, so you can calm your nerves and think clearly."
+"Traditional Chinese medicine has used nootropic herbs to support and optimize brain function," shares Shari.
+"Nootropics offer a range of cognitive benefits, including faster reaction time, increased alertness, improved memory, and decreasing mental fatigue and fog.
+Some nootropics are also adaptogenic, meaning they help your body manage stress."

 Are there any negative side effects to taking nootropics?

 Personally, I remember a warning listed on Kin's website advising against consuming the product if you are under many common medications, like SSRIs.
 I was curious if that was simply product-specific or a warning against all nootropics.
 "Nootropics often increase circulation, particularly to the brain.
 If you have high blood pressure, speak to your physician before taking certain nootropics," warns Shari.
 To be on the safe side, we always recommend talking to your doctor before adding any sort of supplement to your routine.

 Have you given nootropics a try yet?
 Keep scrolling to shop some of our recommended products.